mlsmall/NLP-Sentiment-Analysis-of-Amazon-Reviews/README.md

 ## Try it yourself

 You can run this model yourself by using the jupyter notebook [here](https://github.com/mlsmall/NLP-Sentiment-Analysis-of-Amazon-Reviews/blob/master/Sentiment%20Analysis%20of%20Amazon%20Reviews.ipynb).
 You will need a GPU to run it.
-I ran this notebook with an Nvidia P4 GPU and it took 10+ hours of training.
+I ran this notebook with an Nvidia Tesla P4 GPU and it took 10+ hours of training.